-Quick keto macaroons (or keto coconut macaroons) - with 6 variations in this recipe.
-Which will you try?
-Lemon?
-Orange?
-Cinnamon?
-And all for 0.6g net carbs each.
+Quick keto macaroons (or keto coconut macaroons) - with 6 variations in this recipe, and only 0.6g net carbs each.

 What do you do when you are really craving cookies, but want to keep up your healthy lifestyle?
 You make these luxurious keto macaroons!